maidavdic/Certificate/README.md

  <iframe src=" pdf_url.something " style="width: 700px; height:  950px;" frameborder="0"></iframe>

  try different sizes for the pdf and see what works for you. thers also alternatives ways to define the frame size.

+2. Addin top navigation bar with CSS more info about how to do it https://www.w3schools.com/howto/howto_js_topnav.asp